 Our first glance at the packaging, pretty compact and straight forward design along with the details without any unnecessary elements on the box.

 From the side of the box is some pictures of the product from several angles and features of the product.
-The Black Edition comes with a warranty of 5 years, which is pretty attractive offer as not much air coolers we’ve came across offers warranty this long!
+The Black Edition comes with a warranty of 5 years, which is a pretty attractive offer as not much air coolers we’ve come across offers warranty this long!

-A good approach for large heatsink like this, main body of the Black Edition is flanked by two pieces of foam that helps to absorb shock that will damage the heatsink.
+A good approach for large heatsink like this, the main body of the Black Edition is flanked by two pieces of foam that help to absorb shock that will damage the heatsink.

-The Black Edition has a smooth copper base and 7 large heatpipes on each side of the tower.
-The basic idea here is that the heat is absorbed by the copper plate and then transferred to the fins via these heatpipes to be dissipated – having more heatpipes helps to transfer the heat through multiple path hence, giving better cooling performance.
+The Black Edition has a smooth copper base and 7 large heat pipes on each side of the tower.
+The basic idea here is that the heat is absorbed by the copper plate and then transferred to the fins via these heat pipes to be dissipated – having more heat pipes helps to transfer the heat through multiple paths hence, giving a better cooling performance.

 Leaving its protective foam, here rise the Black Edition.
 It isn’t really that black as its name actually, other than having black colored fans and the black colored top cover for each side of the tower.

 From the side, we can see that there’s something different about the tower compared to most conventional twin tower air cooler we’ve seen so far.
 The side of each tower is covered for a more directed airflow through the fins in a straight line, it is unlikely for the head to escape from the side with this design.

 Comes with the box, there’s two PWM fans included with the Black Edition.

 A view from another angle and you can see how dense the heatsink actually is.
 This is really good as better performance is expected and the directed airflow design where the side of the fins is covered is an additional point to it.